Moonsong-Labs/snowbridge/README.md

 Snowbridge is a trustless bridge between Polkadot and Ethereum.
 For documentation, visit https://docs.snowbridge.network.

+## Bug Bounty

+Found a security issue in Snowbridge?
+Please view our [bug bounty programme](https://docs.snowbridge.network/security/bug-bounty) to submit a finding.

 ## Components

 The Snowbridge project lives in two repositories: